-Makenzie Way, 3L at the University of Pennsylvania Law School
+[ Makenzie Way, 3L at the University of Pennsylvania Law School ]

-Begin with the obvious:
+Begin with the obvious: your school

-Draft a firm application plan:
+Draft a firm application plan

-The Chancery Courts and Supreme Court clerkships may be gone, but lower courts and courts in smaller states may still be hiring.
+The Chancery Courts and Supreme Court clerkships may be gone, however, lower courts and courts in smaller states may still be hiring.
 When applying, keep in mind most judges prefer snail mail to email.
 It’s understandable that you want a quick response, but when possible send a physical letter or supplement your email with one.

 Some ideas include: lawyers without borders; in-house representation at a small startup; legal administrative positions; legal recruiting positions; local bar administration positions; arbitrator or union jobs; university jobs such as a legal librarian or legal counselor; research positions and fellowships; legal database representative, etc.